ArcadeRaven/AlphaTech/README.md

-# Computer Part Exchange Site in HTML and CSS
+# Computer Part Exchange Site in HTML and CSS.
+# I developed this website with a partner in class.